 - Wildlife Removal – No Mice, Rats, Insects, or In-Laws

 It takes time and effort to become a good social worker.
 In the beginning, you will have a mentor to teach you the necessary skills, but once you start working independently, you can expect to forge close working relationships with colleagues.
 There will be challenging times, so the friendships you make are likely to be long-lasting.

 Never a Dull Moment

 No two days are the same when you are a social worker.
-Unlike a desk job where you have set tasks to complete, working with young adults, the elderly, adults with learning difficulties, families and children means you have to face all kinds of problems on a daily basis.
+Unlike a desk job where you have set tasks to complete, working with young adults, the elderly, adults with learning difficulties, families, and children mean you have to face all kinds of problems daily.
 However, this is a good thing, as you never have to be worried about being bored.
 There will be lots of paperwork to deal with, which is inevitable, but aside from the red tape, you are first and foremost dealing with people.
-This will involve attending case conferences, meeting with clients, and trying to come up with solutions to help people.
+This will involve attending case conferences, meeting with clients, and coming up with solutions to help people.